 if it fails to alloc elsewhere)

-  #12 Updated by Ferdinand Majerech almost 6 years ago
+#12 Updated by Ferdinand Majerech over 6 years ago

 I've now reproduced the random std::bad_alloc at startup bug.
 I think it's unrelated to the

 std::bad_alloc on low RAM described in the 2 above updates.

 It seems the std::bad_alloc is actually thrown before adjustExtentToSize() is called.